Skip to main content

 How Do Hormonal Therapies Influence This Pathway?

 The anti-inflammatory effects of testosterone therapy can be partially understood through this lens.
 Low testosterone is associated with an increase in visceral fat, a primary source of the “priming” signals for the inflammasome.
-By improving and reducing this fat depot, TRT lowers the baseline inflammatory tone.
+By improving body composition and reducing this fat depot, TRT lowers the baseline inflammatory tone.

 Research has shown that testosterone treatment in hypogonadal men with type 2 diabetes leads to a significant reduction in circulating IL-1β and TNF-α.
 This suggests that restoring eugonadal testosterone levels may help break the inflammatory feedback loop by reducing both the priming and, potentially, the activation signals for the NLRP3 inflammasome.